 Like with any verse in the Bible, we should look at the surrounding verses for context when trying to understand what is being communicated.
 So let’s look at this verse in context:

 Then Jesus asked them, “When I sent you without purse, bag or sandals, did you lack anything?”

 He said to them, “But now if you have a purse, take it, and also a bag; and if you don’t have a sword, sell your cloak and buy one.
 It is written: ‘And he was numbered with the transgressors’; and I tell you that this must be fulfilled in me.
 Yes, what is written about me is reaching its fulfillment.”

 The prophecy that Jesus is referring to comes from Isaiah 53:12.
-At first glance, it seems that the purpose of having some of his disciples carry swords was not so they could defend him, but simply to fulfill this prophecy, thereby justifying his opponents’ arrest of him as a political revolutionary.1 This seems like it could be a valid interpretation.2
+It seems that the purpose of having some of his disciples carry swords was not so they could defend him, but simply to fulfill this prophecy, thereby justifying his opponents’ arrest of him as a political revolutionary.1 This seems like it could be a valid interpretation, and it seems to be Jesus’ own explicit explanation.2

 Luke references Isaiah to say the sword would be what numbers Jesus with the transgressors.3 If this is indeed what the swords were for, then the logical question we must ask is “do we really want to use this verse to defend weapon ownership”?
 The definition of a transgressor is to “violate a law, command, moral code, etc.; offend; sin.”
 Do we want to be numbered with transgressors?
 Do we want to look like a lawbreaker?
 Do we want to look like a sinner?
 Do we want to not look like Jesus?